 A slower and more subdued version of the Gentle Flow class, the main focus of Warm Align is proper alignment.
 This class is ideal for both beginners seeking to learn the fundamentals and intermediate students seeking a more low-tempo class for an easeful opening.
 Variations on the sun salutations may be practiced but some of the more intermediate and advanced poses will not be offered.
 A room temperature of 95° – 100° Fahrenheit is maintained to aid in loosening tight muscles and the use of props is encouraged to obtain optimal alignment.

-Geared towards students seeking a gentle approach to Vinyasa yoga, Gentle Flow links poses to breath to reveal body awareness through a slower but fluid sequence.
+Geared towards students seeking a gentle approach to Vinyasa yoga, Gentle Flow links poses to breath to reveal body awareness through a medium paced but fluid sequence.
 Beginners are encouraged to utilize modifications in poses while intermediate and advanced students are offered more challenging variations on poses.
 Practiced at a temperature of 95° – 100° Fahrenheit, individuals are open to practice at an intensity of their own specific ability and will find a sense of balance and revitalization through the process.

 Vinyasa is a dynamic type of yoga that moves at a quicker pace and links breath with movement while following a progressive flow of one posture to the next.
 Sequences consist of sun salutations, forward bends, backbends and twists and may also include some inversions and arm balances.
 Practiced in a room maintained at 95° – 100° Fahrenheit, this challenging sequence of poses helps to build strength, flexibility, endurance and body awareness.
 Prior yoga experience is highly recommended for this class.